webmastak/gnome-shell-extensions-mediaplayer/README.md

 ![Screenshot](https://github.com/eonpatapon/gnome-shell-extensions-mediaplayer/raw/master/data/mediaplayer1.png)

-You can go to the next or previous track by using the mouse wheel on the statuc icon.
+You can go to the next or previous track by using the mouse wheel on the status icon.
 You can also play or pause the player by clicking with the middle button on the status icon.

+You may also use the status icon to run your favorite media player if no player is running (see the ```rundefault``` setting below).

 - - -